Self-Employed Retirement Plans St. Louis, MO

 The Cost of Waiting

-Waiting to start your retirement fund may cause a major impact on the amount you’ll have when you retire.
-The primary reason is compound interest—the powerful process where your investments generate earnings, and those returns, then, accumulate even more returns.
-The longer your money has to grow, the more significant the impact of compounding.
+Waiting to start your retirement fund can have a substantial impact on the total you’ll have when you reach retirement age.
+The biggest reason is compound interest—the concept where your investments generate earnings, and those returns, in turn, accumulate even more returns.
+The more time your money has to grow, the more significant the effect of this growth.

 By age 65, using a projected 7% annual return: